How to Avoid Injury and Tightness

 1. The Straight Bar

-One of the primary rule I give the athletes that come to Therapy Central is to avoid using a straight bar while lifting if at all possible…really.
+One of the primary rules we give the athletes that come to Moench Method Bodywork is to avoid using a straight bar while lifting.

-Using a straight bar to do squats, lunges and power cleans, (the three exercises that work the quads, hamstrings, gluts, and back where you can use the greatest amount of weight), causes more neck and low back injuries in athletes than any other exercises.
-Without good neck and back health, an athlete is not very athletic!
+Using a straight bar to do squats, lunges and power cleans causes more neck and low back injuries in athletes than any other exercises.
+Again, these three exercises work the quads, hamstrings, glutes, and back… where you can use a great amount of weight.
+With neck and back injuries, an athlete is not very athletic!

-Note: If you insist on using a straight bar in your training routines, please keep your elbows tucked into your sides, hands shoulder width apart.
-Doing so keeps stress to your shoulder and elbows to a minimum and increases sport specific muscle memory patterns.
+Note: If you insist on using a straight bar in your training routines, please keep your elbows tucked into your sides, and hands shoulder width apart.
+Doing so keeps the stress on your shoulder and elbows to a minimum, and increases sport specific muscle memory patterns.

 Examples:

-• In football you block your opponent with your hands and elbows tucked into your body.
-If you don’t it’s called holding.
+• In football, you block your opponent with your hands and elbows tucked into your body.
+If you don’t, it’s called holding.
+You should be lifting weights in this position.

 2. Isolating Muscles

-The second rule is to avoid exercises that isolate individual muscles like the biceps, triceps, quads, hamstrings and calves.
+The second rule is to avoid exercises that isolate individual muscles.

-These include bicep and hamstring curls, tricep extensions, calf raises and leg/quad extensions.
-These inevitably lead to muscle imbalances which, if you add speed and torque result in tears, strains and sprains.
+These include bicep and hamstring curls, tricep extensions, calf raises, and quad extensions.
+Inevitably, these lead to muscle imbalances which, if you add speed and torque, result in tears, strains, and sprains.
+It’s the muscle imbalances that become the weakest points, and are more susceptible to tightness and compensation.

-The third rule is to avoid doing high weight and low reps…fast in your weight training routines.
-This flies in the face of nearly every middle school, high school, collegiate and professional weight training program…for a reason.
+The third rule is to avoid doing high weight and low reps quickly.
+This flies in the face of nearly every middle school, high school, collegiate and professional weight training program… for a reason.

-If you haven’t noticed they all have a lot of athletes getting injured on a regular basis!
-They say it’s all a part of sports and is to be expected…and it is expected, if you continue to do the things that cause the injuries in the first place!
+If you haven’t noticed, athletes get injured on a regular basis!
+Coaches say it’s all a part of sports and is to be expected.
+It is expected, if you continue to do what causes the injuries in the first place!

-I’ve heard many athletes that say, “I used to be fast, and then I started lifting and now I’m one of the slowest kids on the team.
+I’ve heard many athletes say, “I used to be fast, and then I started lifting at school.
+Now I’m one of the slowest kids on the team.
 What happened?
-I’m stronger but I’m slower.”
-One, an 8th grade football play was slower by over a minute in the mile and his vertical leap was over 2 inches less than before starting a strength training program the year before.
-Not the ‘progress’ he was looking for, I’m sure.
+I’m stronger, but I’m slower.”
+Not the ‘progress’ they were looking for, I’m sure.

-I understand the motivation and rational of working with high weight in combination with quick burst movements.
+I understand the motivation and rationale of working with high weight in combination with quick burst movements.
 I also understand how much risk is involved with this weight training technique.
-Because of this, plyometric exercises should be included in any training regimen to achieve the killer combination of power and speed.
+Because of this, plyometric exercises should be included in a training regimen to achieve the killer combination of power and speed.

 4. Maxing Out

-I treated a 13 year old baseball player with a low back injury who was injured under the supervision of his middle school coach while ‘maxing out’ doing ‘power cleans’.
+A 13 year old baseball player came in with a low back injury.
+He was under the supervision of his middle school coach while ‘maxing out’ doing power cleans.
+Kids that age have growth plates that aren’t completely closed yet.
+So, they should never lift anything close to 70, 75, or 80% of their ‘max.’

 Leave feedback